System Design Space

 Key trade-offs when choosing approaches

-Fast rollout is valuable, but without clear boundaries and contracts the system accumulates fragility and expensive debt.
+Fast rollout is valuable, but without clear boundaries and contracts the system accumulates fragility and costly debt.

 Team autonomy vs shared standards

-Local flexibility helps short-term velocity, but without a common framework integration and governance become harder at scale.
+Local flexibility helps short-term velocity, but without shared standards integration becomes harder as the platform grows.

-• You can quickly explain which approach is selected and which constraints forced that choice.
+• You can explain why a specific approach fits the problem and which constraints drove the choice.

-• For each design you name at least two alternatives and justify why they were rejected in this context.
+• In a design discussion, you can name at least two alternatives and clearly state why they were not the right fit.

-• You tie architecture choices to measurable outcomes: latency, reliability, cost and change velocity.
+• You connect architecture choices to their effect on latency, reliability, cost, and speed of change.

 Common pitfalls

-Choosing an approach by trend instead of system characteristics and business constraints.
+Choosing an approach because it is trendy instead of because it matches the system and business constraints.

-Treating patterns as universal recipes without checking contextual fit.
+Treating patterns as universal recipes without checking whether they fit the actual context.

-Ignoring operations: observability, on-call burden, maintenance cost and migration path.
+Ignoring operations: observability, on-call burden, maintenance cost, and migration effort.

 Recommendations

-Before selecting an approach, define system goal, SLO/SLA targets and primary risks to control.
+Before choosing an approach, define the system goal, service targets, and the main risks you need to control.

-Validate the approach on practical cases: where it wins and where it starts to degrade.
+Validate the approach against real scenarios: where it helps and where it starts to create unnecessary complexity.

-Recalibrate architecture direction regularly using product metrics, not only team intuition.
+Recalibrate architecture direction regularly using product metrics and real load, not only team intuition.

 Related chapters